 Prospective grantees must use the TSLAC Grant Management System (GMS) to prepare and submit grant applications.
 Access to the GMS must be requested by library administrative personnel using the contact import template.
 The template should be e-mailed to email@example.com with “Grant contacts” in the subject line.

 In addition to managing the competitive grant application process, GMS allows grantees to manage all aspects of their grant programs, including:

 - submitting performance and financial reports;

-- submitting program and budget revisions; and
+- submitting program and budget revisions;

 - requesting payments.

 Obtain free Adobe PDF Reader software from the Adobe site here.